 It is made from cow’s milk and aged for several years.

-I think this cheese should be in your top 10 essential cheeses to have tried. 🙂
+I think this cheese should be in your top 10 kinds of cheese to have tried. 🙂

 Taste, Texture and Aroma